 The Broad Gauge went by the Lookout Mountain House, whose original stone wall still stands at the top of the highway at the current Stonedge Condominiums.
 At Stonedge, the line entered through a narrow gap of rock.
 It then went on a trestle across a deep ravine.
 Some of the trestle piers can still be seen.

 The Broad Gauge made a wide arc on its gradual ascent to the Lookout Inn.
 It went along the current East and West Road and behind the Cafe on the Corner and other current Lookout Mountain businesses.
 It went above the current Commons playground and then headed for the current Lookout Mountain Presbyterian Church.
 At the current Lookout Mountain Elementary School it veered onto the section that today is known as the Cow Path trail.
 It came out just below the Incline station.

 The Broad Gauge sometimes hauled as many as 650 passengers a day up the mountain.
 Some of the famous guests included the financier Jay Gould and the explorer Henry Stanley.
 However, both the Broad Gauge and the Lookout Inn soon ran into financial difficulty and were sold for far less than their original value.

 The Lookout Inn was destroyed in a spectacular fire on Nov.
 17, 1908.
-Several years earlier, the rails had been taken up on the Broad Gauge.
+Several years earlier, the Broad Gauge service was discontinued.